Norfolk: Rollesby

 Poorhouses, Poor Law, etc

-After 1775 Rollesby became part of the Flegg Incorporation, and the workhouse
+After 1775 Rollesby became part of the East and West Flegg

 - Description from White's Directory of Norfolk, 1845.